-- Age – the ability of the biological clock to shift rapidly decreases with age, so that those over 60 years, generally take longer to overcome jet lag.
+- Age – the ability of the biological clock to shift rapidly decreases with age and so those over 60 years generally take longer to overcome jet lag.

 - Direction of the flight – phase advance of the biological clock takes longer than phase delay to re-entrain to the time of the destination time zone, so that symptoms take longer to resolve if a person flies east rather than west.